Students Served

 additional students

-In 2024, CSGF made commitments that will enable high-performing charter networks to serve nearly ~22,000 additional students every year going forward.
-Commitments made since the start of Fund IV will enable portfolio networks to serve ~147,000 additional students in total.
+In 2025, CSGF made commitments that will enable high-performing charter networks to serve more than ~100,000 additional students in the coming years.
+Commitments made since the start of Fund IV will enable portfolio networks to serve ~256,000 additional students in total.

 CSGF schools

-84% of graduates of CSGF-supported high schools matriculated to college, a credential program, or the military in 2023.
+91% of graduates of CSGF-supported high schools planned to matriculate to college, a credential program, or the military in 2025.

 portfolio networks

-Approximately two-thirds of portfolio networks had at least 60 days of cash on hand in 2023-24; their average level of financial security was 118 days of cash.
+Approximately three-quarters of portfolio networks had at least 60 days of cash on hand in 2024-25.

 fully built-out schools